duolok/fani-kafa/README.txt

 # Fani-Kafa

+Would you like some ☕?
-Some string witchcraft I write while bored and missing caffeine.
+Some string witchcraft I wrote while bored and missing caffeine.